PHP SDK quickstart

 4. Add an event

-In an experiment, you will track users' relevant actions to measure how users react to your feature flag variations.
-You need to define the actions you want to track:
+In an experiment, you track users' relevant actions to measure how they react to your flag variations.
+To define the actions you want to track, called events:

 - Click on the Metrics field.